PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [ConvertTo-CosmosDbTokenDateString](ConvertTo-CosmosDbTokenDateString.md)

-Convert a DateTime object into the format required for use in a CosmosDB Authorization Token and request header.
+Convert a DateTime object into the format required for use in a Cosmos DB Authorization Token and request header.

 ### [Get-CosmosDbAttachment](Get-CosmosDbAttachment.md)

-Return the attachments for a CosmosDB document.
+Return the attachments for a Cosmos DB document.

 ### [Get-CosmosDbAttachmentResourcePath](Get-CosmosDbAttachmentResourcePath.md)